Zombies from The Beyond: Synopsis

 It's 1955.
 Ike is president, the economy is booming, and "The Sky's the Limit" at the Milwaukee Space Center.
 Staunch Major Malone (originally played by Michael Shelle), his aide Rick Jones (originally played by Robert Boles), secretary Charlene "Charlie" Osmanski (originally played by Suzanne Graff), Deli delivery boy Billy Krutzik (originally played by Jeremy Czarniak), and the Major's unnervingly competent daughter Mary (originally played by Claire Morkin) are all abuzz at the arrival of rocket scientist Trenton Corbett (originally played by Matt McClanahan) to the Probe Seven Control Room.
 Via the Probe's space photography equipment, the crew makes an alarming discovery on the television monitor screen: "A Flying Saucer".

 Later at the Orbit Room Cocktail Lounge, Rick and Mary dauntlessly dance away the imminent danger ("The Rocket-Roll").
 Trenton arrives just in time to hear the saucer buzzing the Galaxy of Coiffures Beauty Salon across the street.
 After impetuous Rick rushes off to investigate, Trenton attempts to calm the fears of the usually intrepid Mary ("Second Planet on the Right").

-Back in the Control Room, a top-secret scheme is hatched to launch a manned rocket into battle with the hovering spacemobile.
+Back in the Control Room, a top-secret scheme is hatched to launch a crewed rocket into battle with the hovering spacemobile.
 Charlie is inducted to measure up the men for suitable spacewear ("Blast Off Baby").
 Billy pesters Charlie for a date, quick, before aliens conquer the city.
 He taps his way into her heart with his "Atomic Feet" and they plan to rendezvous later that night.
 When the brazen saucer actually lands in the beauty salon, it's "all systems go" for new emergency procedures: Trenton will develop a weapon of mass destruction, Rick will set up a blockade at the beauty shop, and poor Charlie will man the television monitor.
 Shifty Rick now reveals his true color – (red!) – as he retrieves orders via mysterious walkie-talkie to slip Charlie a mickey and make contact with the invaders for the greater glory of his homeland ("Big Wig").

 In Mary's car, Trenton – sworn to secrecy – breaks Mary's heart when he breaks their date ("In the Stars").

 Meanwhile, at the Galaxy of Coiffures, Rick encounters Zombina (originally played by Susan Gottschalk), a buxom alien aviatrix bent on procuring he-specimens to play stud on her female-laden planet.
 Employing her supersonic "Secret Weapon" (a soprano voice so stratospheric that it zombifies), Zombina transforms Rick into a bug-eyed slave to her nefarious demands.
 She and her entourage of titillatingly tacky "Zombettes" (originally played by the rest of the cast, decked out in intentionally unconvincing 'disguises') sound the shrill soprano war-cry of "Zombies from The Beyond".